Leaside: Amalgamation and recent history

 In 1967, Leaside amalgamated with the township of East York to form the borough of East York.
 As such Leaside became a neighbourhood within East York.

 Passenger train service to Leaside Station ended in 1970, and the station was closed.
 The station would reopen briefly in the 1980s as a restaurant, but would see no further passenger traffic.
 Leaside Airport fell into disuse, and in 1971 the last hangar was demolished.

 Canada Wire and Cable was purchased by Alcatel in 1991, and the operations relocated to Markham in 1996, with the location being converted to a shopping centre.
 The plant had expanded through the years and been a major influence in Leaside, employing over 2700 workers at its peak.
 It had also been a strong influence over the community in other ways, investing in the community in various ways, including the construction of a water main in 1918.

 East York merged with five other municipalities in 1998 to form the new City of Toronto.

-Line 5 Eglinton, also known as the Eglinton Crosstown LRT, will have 3 stations in Leaside when completed in 2023 (est.): underground stations at Bayview Avenue and at Laird Drive, and a grade level station at Leslie Street.
+Line 5 Eglinton, also known as the Eglinton Crosstown LRT, will have 3 stations in Leaside when opened in 2025 (est.): underground stations at Bayview Avenue and at Laird Drive, and a grade level station at Leslie Street.